timescale/docs/timescaledb/overview/faq.md

 ## Why should I use TimescaleDB?
-As time becomes a more critical dimension along which data is measured, TimescaleDB enables developers and organizations to harness more of its power: analyzing the past, understanding the present, and predicting the future.
+As time becomes a more critical dimension along which data is measured, TimescaleDB enables developers and organizations to harness more of its power to measure everything that matters.

 Unifying time-series data and relational data at the query level removes data silos, and makes demos and prototypes easier to get off the ground.
 The combination of scalability and a full SQL interface empowers a broad variety of